Skip to main content

 Automatic allowances apply whenever the conditions specified on the form are met, including factors such as the day, time and type of shift.
 For example, an employee can receive a laundry allowance for every shift they work.

 5. Set whether you want all staff to be eligible for the allowance or whether this will only apply to specific staff with specific tags (ie, Part Time/ Casual, a specific grade of pay, etc).
+Under Advanced Options, you can also configure it to apply to a specific age range, during probation, or for a certain date range.

-6. When you're finished, just click Create Allowance at the bottom to save.
+8. When you're finished, click Create Allowance at the bottom to save.

 Minimum Engagement